haskell-servant/haskell-servant.github.io/posts/2015-07-25-new-javascript-generators.md

 ## More options

-Yes it may sound counter-intuitive with previous paragraph... but It's not!

-A simple "configuration" mecanism lets you
+A simple "configuration" mechanism lets you

 - Rename *success* and *error* callbacks
 - prefix your function definitions (to put them in a namespace, or simply change the name)
 - even customize the naming heuristics

-Some generators have even more options (Namely Angular).
+The angular generator even has more options specific to Angular.js, unlike JQuery and Vanilla javascript ones.

 ## Simpler interface to deal with more environments